-Based on the information available, human remains representing, at minimum, one individual was collected at the U.S. Indian Vocational School, Bernalillo County, NM.
-The human remains are hair clippings collected from one individual who was recorded as being 16 years old and identified as "Taos."
+Based on the information available, human remains representing, at minimum, nine individuals were collected at the U.S. Indian Vocational School, Bernalillo County, NM.
+The human remains are hair clippings collected from two individuals who were recorded as being 17 years old, two individuals who were recorded as being 16 years old, one individual who was recorded as being 15 years old, three individuals who were recorded as being 14 years old, and one individual who was recorded as being 13 years old and identified as "Acoma."
 Reuben Perry took the hair clippings at the U.S. Indian Vocational School between 1930 and 1933.
 Perry sent the hair clippings to George Woodbury, who donated the hair clippings to the PMAE in 1935.
 No associated funerary objects are present.